urbantrout/docs/en/plugin-settings.md

 }
 ```

+## Accessing Settings

-Now your plugin has global settings.
-You can access your settings model via a `getSettings()` method on your main plugin class:
+With your settings model and `createSettingsModel()` method in place, you can now access your settings model, populated with any custom values set for the current project, via a `getSettings()` method on your main plugin class:

 ```php
 // From your main plugin class: